Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Diverticulosis of the intestine can cause nonspecific complaints from the intestine - abdominal pain, constipation, diarrhea, flatulence.
-To establish the diagnosis and exclude other causes of nonspecific complaints, visualization of the diverticulum (diverticulum) is necessary with the help of a colonoscopy or an irrigoscopy with a barium enema, CT of the abdominal cavity.
+Diverticulosis of the intestine may be the cause of non-specific complaints from the intestine - abdominal pain, constipation, diarrhea, flatulence.
+To establish a diagnosis and exclude other causes of non-specific complaints, visualization of the diverticulum (diverticula) is necessary using colonoscopy or irrigoscopy with barium enema, CT of the abdominal cavity.

-With the development of complications, the clinical symptoms of diverticulosis of the intestine become brighter (severe abdominal pain, increased body temperature, other signs of intoxication, signs of fistula formation or partial intestinal obstruction).
-In view of the possibility of acute surgical pathology, diagnostic measures (laboratory and instrumental examination) are performed in a surgical hospital.
+With the development of complications, the clinical symptoms of intestinal diverticulosis become more pronounced (severe abdominal pain, elevated body temperature, other signs of intoxication; signs of fistula formation or partial intestinal obstruction are possible).
+Due to the possibility of acute surgical pathology, diagnostic measures (laboratory and instrumental examination) are carried out in a surgical hospital.

 There are several clinical forms of intestinal diverticulosis.